 Inflammation is a response to injured tissue

-Damage can be caused by pathogens (E.g. bacteria, viruses, fungi, parasites), toxins/chemicals (E.g. air particulates), physical injury, burns, or by an overzealous immune system.
-Without inflammation, infections (incl. bacterial, viral, fungal and parasitic) would go unchecked and wounds (E.g.trauma, surgery, burns, damage inflicted by a saber tooth tiger!) would never heal
+Damage can be caused by pathogens (E.g. bacteria, viruses, fungi, parasites), toxins/chemicals (E.g. air particulates, allergens), physical injury, burns, or by an overzealous immune system.
+Without inflammation, infections would go unchecked and wounds (E.g. trauma, surgery, burns, damage inflicted by a saber tooth tiger!) would never heal.

-When you "catch" a cold (actually a viral infection) your throat becomes sore, your eyes water, and your sinuses are congested.
+An example of inflammation is when you "catch" a cold (actually a viral infection) - your throat becomes sore, your eyes water, and your sinuses are congested.
 These are the physical signs of inflammation as fluid and cells build up, as a result of the immune system's fight against a hostile invader.

 Mast cells are key players in initiating inflammatory process